ASanchz85/VIM-Setup/README.md

 # VIM-Setup

 [!]
-This way of setting up my vim is based on 4strodev youtube channel with minor modifications.
+This way of setting up my vim is based on 4strodev youtube channel with some minor modifications.
     His channel has helped me a lot and I really recommend you to visit his channel and show your gratitude there.

 [+] HOW TO INSTALL IT?